nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 ### list out all the packages in a python environment
 * Open command prompt
 * Use command `pip list`
-* For example, to install a package named numpy with version 1.11.1, you need to run `pip install numpy==1.11.1`
+* All the installed python packages along with their version numbers will be displayed

 ### install packages from a file using '-r' flag
 * If we have a text file named `requirements.txt` with packages information as shown below